You haven’t lived until you’ve played squirt gun soccer

 6. Keep Your Eye on the Balloon

-For this water game for kids, think carnival shooting range—floating balloons being used as target practice.
-For the set up you’ll need lots of helium balloons, and weights that are strong enough to hold the balloons in place when they take direct hits.
+For this game, think carnival shooting range—floating balloons being used as target practice.
+For the set up you’ll need lots of helium balloons and weights that are strong enough to hold the balloons in place when they take direct hits.
 Spread the targets out on the playing field.
-Three rows—each a different height and different distance from the shooting line—works well.
+Three rows—each a different height and different distance from the shooting line—work well.
 Then, have kidlets step right up and take their best shot; each time they get a hit, they get a prize.
 Bullseye!

 7. Squirt Gun Soccer

 You should probably start stockpiling super soakers for this one.
 Little athletes will have a blast with this no-kick version of soccer that trades feet for squirt guns, and traditional soccer balls for a lighter-than-air beach ball.
 To start this wannabe match, break the group into two teams, and arm each player with a fully loaded squirt gun.
 They’ll use the stream to move the ball around the field as they try to score (or block) a goal.
 Set up sports cones at either end of the field so they know where to aim, and then it’s time to play.
 Go, team!